Qwiery/Qwiery-Babble/docs/LanguageManual.md

 Qwiery tries hard to make sense of dates and time in your input.
 The standard question will be answered:

 > [What date is today?](/?q=What%20date%20is%20today?)
-> It's Sunday, July 3rd 2016.

 >[Time](/?q=time)
-> Time is the essence of life.
-In case you wish to know the time right now, it's 11:36 AM here.

 Every user has an agenda which Qwiery uses to keep track of appointments and events:

 > [Next Wednesday](/?q=Next%20Wednesday)
-> Next Wednesday will be March 21st, 2016.
-No appointments in your agenda right now on that date.
-Should I book something?

 Appointments are automatically recorded within the accuracy given:

 > [I need to go to Wimbledon next month.](/?q=I need to go to Wimbledon next month)
-> A new appointment was added on the 1st of November.
-Do you wish to specify another date?

 If you are more specific you will get this:

 > [I need to go to Wimbledon next month on the 23rd.](/?q=I need to go to Wimbledon next month on the 23rd)
-> A new appointment was added on the 23rd of November.
-Do you wish to specify a specific time?

 and so on.
 You agenda is, like all of your data, accessible via your profile or via the `agenda` command: